dbt-labs/docs.getdbt.com/website/docs/docs/cloud/dbt-cloud-ide/develop-in-the-cloud.md

 ---
-title: "dbt Cloud IDE"
+title: "Develop in the IDE"
 id: develop-in-the-cloud
 description: "Develop, test, run, and build in the Cloud IDE.
 With the Cloud IDE, you can compile dbt code into SQL and run it against your database directly"
-sidebar_label: dbt Cloud IDE
+sidebar_label: Develop in the IDE
 tags: [IDE]
 ---